FIFA World Cup 2018: 9 World Cup predictions that should be on your radar

 Brazil

-Like many football fans I had Spain as my World Cup winners up until recently…
+Like many football fans, I had Spain as my World Cup winner up until recently…

 Now, I’m indulging my emotions and going for a redemption story with Brazil.
 They were humiliated four years ago on home soil, but manager Tite has done a solid job of rehabilitating them.